Kale-Prachi/Blikit-Analysis/README.md

-# Blikit-Analysis
+# Blinkit-Analysis
 ## Project Overview:
-This project involves analyzing Blikit's data to derive actionable insights and support data-driven decision-making.
+This project involves analyzing Blinkit's data to derive actionable insights and support data-driven decision-making.
 The analysis focuses on creating interactive dashboards and uncovering trends to enhance business strategies.

 Chart Requirements :